anlztrk/translit/EnglishPronunciation.md

 >
 > ɚ
 >
-> @r
+> əɹ
 >
 > search, manor, bird
 >
 > n̩
 >
-> @n
+> ən
 >
 > button, happen
 >
 > l̩
 >
-> @l
+> əl
 >
 > battle, final

 ### Who cares about dialects?

-Ideally you shouldn't have to worry about my dialect at all: you could simply take (say) ê to represent whatever _you_ pronounce as the vowel in met.
+Ideally you shouldn't have to worry about my dialect at all: you could simply take (say) ɛ to represent whatever _you_ pronounce as the vowel in met.
 Unfortunately, English dialects are not uniform enough to share a single phonology.
 There are many words that are not only _pronounced_ differently in different dialects-- that is, they have a distinct _phonetic_ realization-- but also have their own _phonemic_ representation.

 Some examples:

 *   GA is rhotic-- we pronounce the post-vocalic r's-- while other important dialects are not, notably the British standard, RP.
-*   I distinguish cot and caught, Don and Dawn; these vowels (ô, ò) merge in the US West.
+*   I distinguish cot and caught, Don and Dawn; these vowels (ɑ, ɔ) merge in the US West.
 *   On the other hand, I merge the vowel sounds in Mary, merry, and marry, which are distinguished in Eastern US dialects and in RP.
 *   I pronounce w and wh the same.